-Jon’s career changing can interoperate as going from normal into abnormal, due to his social condition, in such sense, we can compare Jon’s situation to the main character from “Abraham’s Enchanted Forest” Greta, who had to dress in a fairy suit inside of her father’s forest theme park while being able to live inside the theme park, essentially she was living the life of the princess inside the Disney’s world, but because of this un-normal life style; it often left Greta wondered the possibilities of living a normal life like her classmates, the article stated “Her favorite movies were the ones where people just did normal stuff: go to school dances, eat dinner with their parents, take walks and talk to each other about their problems.
-The point was, no one in the movies ever seemed to realize how good they had it.”
-(Straub 14), this passage under-told the story that Greta desperately wanted – a normal life; it acknowledged the similarities of the living differences between Dr. Manhattan and Greta, one was forced into the scientific world based on the high praised of nuclear physicist, and the other one was born in the fairy living environment and was forced to live the lifestyle other people dreamed of; their similarities are, their societal role were defined by the society condition.
-Both characters’ condition relates to our daily life, where human were forced to become something the society demands, personal freedom is limited.
-For instance, the movie “moonlight” repeatedly asked the audience and the main character “Chiron” to find life’s purpose, however throughout the movie, “Chiron” was forced upon into a lifestyle that he disliked; with such example, we can relate to ourselves that sometime we were forced to made a decision, not because we want to, else it is because we have to.
+Jon’s career change can interoperate as going from normal into abnormal, due to his social condition.
+We can compare Jon’s situation to the main character from Abraham’s Enchanted Forest Greta, who had to dress in a fairy suit inside of her father’s forest theme park while being able to live inside the theme park.
+Essentially, Greta was living the life of the princess inside the Disney’s world, but because of this abnormal life style; it often left Greta wondering the possibilities of living a normal life like her classmates.
+It was stated that “Her favorite movies were the ones where people just did normal stuff: go to school dances, eat dinner with their parents, take walks and talk to each other about their problems.
+The point was, no one in the movies ever seemed to realize how good they had it.
+(Straub 14)”, this passage reveals the story that Greta desperately wanted a normal life; it acknowledged the similarities of the real life differences between Dr. Manhattan and Greta, one was forced into the scientific world based on a highly praised career of nuclear physicist, and the other one was born into the fairy ltale environment and was forced to live the lifestyle other people dreamed of.
+These two characters’ similarities are their societal roles were defined by their societal conditions.
+Both characters’ conditions relate to our daily life, where human were forced to become something the society demands, personal freedom is limited.
+For instance, the movie “moonlight” repeatedly asked the audience the main character “Chiron” to find life’s purpose, however throughout the movie, “Chiron” was forced into a lifestyle that he disliked.
+These are relatable examples that sometime we are forced to made a decision, not because we want to, but rather because we have to.

-Jon’s life went downward spiral based on other’s influence, when he decided to be a nuclear physicist as we mentioned earlier; during one accidental incident, Jon trapped himself inside the laboratory tube, where his body got disintegrated.
+Jon’s life spiraled out of control based on other’s influences, when he decided to be a nuclear physicist as we mentioned earlier.
+During one accidental incident, Jon trapped himself inside the laboratory tube, where his body got disintegrated.
 “Jon becomes a nuclear physicist and, one day in the laboratory, is caught on the wrong side of an experiment that removes the intrinsic field from objects.
 Months later, Jon manages to reintegrate his body, but he now has great control over matter and energy.
-The government immediately capitalize on this and names him ‘Dr. Manhattan’”(Fishbraugh 194) based on this passage, Jon’s life went from being forced into a career field to United State’s profit, which “Watchmen” ultimately once again showed that Jon did not have freedom to be his desirable social role; with such connection, Gibbon and Moore tried to demonstrate the point life choices are made by incidents or the society, human cannot always be free to express his or her desire opinions; Gibbon and Moore also tried to push the idea determinism onto the audience, which the future outcome is determined based on the actions human made, however the outcome is unique, hence the authors are hinting that free will does not exist, which ultimately relate it back to the fact society dictates our decisions.
+The government immediately capitalize on this and names him ‘Dr. Manhattan’”(Fishbraugh 194) based on this passage, Jon’s life went from being forced into a career field to United States’ profit, which “Watchmen” once again showed that Jon did not have freedom to be his desired social role.
+With such connections, Gibbon and Moore tried to demonstrate that life choices are made by incidents or the society, human cannot always be free to express his or her opinions.
+Gibbon and Moore also tried to instill the concept of ddetermination onto the audience,where the future outcome is determined based on the actions humans made, however the outcome is unique, hence the authors are hinting that free will does not exist, which ultimately relate it back to the fact that society dictates our decisions.